 Scenario definition

-The urban scenario consists of an AP site in the side of the street (reference point 0 for Y axis) e.g. mounted in the building façade, a lamp pole, utility pole, street signage or street furniture.
+The urban scenario consists of an AP site in the side of the street (reference point 0 for Y-axis) e.g. mounted in the building facade, a lamp pole, utility pole, street signage or street furniture.
 This site is composed by one AP, with a field of view of 180°.
 The AP site serves multi dwellings in the opposite side of the street, where the HOUs is mounted outdoors, at three different heights and in LOS conditions to their serving AP.

 The distribution of APs and HOUs is even throughout the street.